jd0x/docs/manual/data/create-table.rst

    .. tab:: SQL

-      You can also create tables using SQL by heading to ``Data > SQL`` section in the API console.
+      You can create tables using SQL by heading to ``Data > SQL`` section in the API console.

       .. image:: ../../img/manual/data/run_sql.png